Amine5588/AI-Assistant-C2S-project-/README.md

-# Sara - the Rasa Demo Bot
+# C2s - the Rasa Demo Bot

 ## :surfer: Introduction
 The purpose of this repo is to showcase a contextual AI assistant built with the open source Rasa framework.

-Sara is an alpha version and lives in our docs, helping developers getting started with our open source tools.
+C2S is an alpha version and lives in our docs, helping developers getting started with our open source tools.
 It supports the following user goals:

 - Understanding the Rasa framework